matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 └──────────────┴─────────┴──────────┴────────┴──────────────────┴──────────────────┘
 ```

 This gives us a much clearer understanding of what we can expect out of our revenue.
-This is how we should interpret these Conficence Intervals.
+This is how we should interpret these Confidence Intervals.
 There is a 95% probability that the true average revenue is between 2058.16 and 2070.54.
 There is a 99% probability that the true average revenue is between 2056.25 and 2072.46.
 Notice that the bounds of the 99% CI are wider than the 95% CI.
 The more confident we want to be that we have captured the true average revenue, the wider we must make the bounds.

 The average revenue of 2064.35 we observed in this most recent run is only the average of the data we simulated.
-It is more valuable to have an understanding of where the true revenue average actually is.
+It is more valuable to understand where the true revenue average actually is.
 Let's increase the number of simulations that we perform and see how that affects the Confidence Intervals.

 ```console
 ┌──────────────┬─────────┬──────────┬────────┬──────────────────┬──────────────────┐